subugoe/OLA-HD-IMPL/README.md

 ## OLA-HD: A Long-term Archive System
 OLA-HD is a mixture between an archive system and a repository.
 The input is a `.zip` file whose content is structure as [BagIt](https://tools.ietf.org/html/rfc8493 "BagIt RFC").
-We refer to this `.zip` file as a _work_.
-The work content will be validated before any further actions take place.
+The zip content will be validated before any further actions take place.
 Data uploaded to the system will be stored in both tapes and hard drives.
 The separation rules are defined in the configuration file.
 In addition, each uploaded zip get a persistent identifier (PID).